27 Dec Is Feline Leukemia A Cancer Or A Virus, And Is It Contagious?

 - Fibrosarcomas (cancer that develops from fibrous tissue)

-A simple blood test by your vet can indicate whether or not you cat has the feline leukemia virus.
+A simple blood test by one of our vets can indicate whether or not your cat has the feline leukemia virus.
 While there’s no definitive cure, vets can treat infected cats for symptoms as they occur, such as prescribing antibiotics for bacterial infections, or giving blood transfusions for severe anemia, for example.

-Fortunately, vaccinations against the feline leukemia virus are safe and effective, and can help you prevent your cat from developing the disease.
+Fortunately, feline leukemia vaccines are safe and effective, and can help you prevent your cat from developing the disease.
 PetWellClinic® can help you determine your cat’s risk for exposure to feline leukemia, and how the FeLV vaccination may protect your cat should unexpected exposure occur.
 We also offer low-cost kitten and cat packages that include all the necessary vaccinations your cat needs for a healthy, long life.